September 11, 2018

 (Pakistan News & Features Services)

+The one area where Prime Minister Imran being expected to deliver is cricket, the game which has earned him fame and fortune.
 Arguably the greatest and the most gifted cricketer ever to have played for Pakistan, his passion for cricket is known to everyone.

-Najam Sethi, instead of going to courts, chose to resign as Chairman of the Pakistan Cricket Board (PCB) as Imran Khan prepared to take oath as the Prime Minister of Pakistan.
+Najam Sethi, instead of going to courts, chose to resign as Chairman of the Pakistan Cricket Board (PCB) as Imran prepared to take oath as the Prime Minister of Pakistan.

-Ehsan Mani can be considered as a good choice but given the current situation it would have been advisable to have gone for Arif Ali Khan Abbasi instead, if the idea was to recover the lost ground and conquer new frontiers.
+Ehsan is being considered as a controversial choice and, given the current situation, it would have been advisable to have retained Najam instead, if the idea was to continue recovering the lost ground and conquer new frontiers.

 0 comments